 Although marijuana is illegal for any purpose under the CSA, the enforcement of the CSA is within the discretion of the Federal government.
 Recently the U.S. Department of Justice, deprioritized marijuana enforcement in states with medical marijuana laws through policy guidance.
 Congress has also passed statutory budget amendments to limit Federal agency enforcement initiatives that interfere with state medical marijuana laws.

 Can my company still drug test for marijuana?

 Yes.
 Keep testing.
-There are currently no restrictions limited an employer’s ability to drug test for marijuana.
+There are currently no restrictions limiting an employer’s ability to drug test for marijuana.
 However, depending on your state, there may be some limitations an employer can take if an employee is using marijuana in accordance with their state’s marijuana laws.
-40% of workplace fatalities involved employee substance abuse and substance users have 5 times more accidents and injuries.
+40% of workplace fatalities involving employee substance abuse and substance users have 5 times more accidents and injuries.